Ketchum Inc.: History

 The agency that would become Ketchum was founded as Ketchum and MacLeod in Pittsburgh on May 22, 1923.
 The agency's name was changed to Ketchum, MacLeod & Grove in 1924.
 It was led by brothers George and Carlton Ketchum, and Norman McLeod and Robert Grove, whom the brothers met at University of Pittsburgh in the 1910s.
 The agency's early work focused on advertising, publicity, and fundraising.

 In 1934 the agency established a public relations department.
 The department's first assignment was a campaign for Natural Gas Companies, People's Natural Gas, and other local natural gas companies.
 The agency received national attention in 1951 when it orchestrated a sponsorship for client Westinghouse of the first nationally televised NCAA football game.
-As the firm's billings grew in the late 1950s, it opened offices in New York City and Washington D.C.
+As the firm's billings grew in the late 1950s, it opened offices in New York City and Washington, D.C.
 It acquired west coast-based agency Botsford Constantine & McCarty, forming Botsford-Ketchum in 1969.
-It continued acquiring other agencies throughout the 1970s and 80s, expanding internationally in Europe and Asia.

 George Ketchum died in September 1975.
 The agency changed its name to Ketchum Communications Inc. in 1981.
 Its major divisions became known as Ketchum Advertising, Ketchum Public Relations, and Ketchum Directory Advertising.
 Ketchum Public Relations moved its headquarters to New York from Pittsburgh in 1982.

 The agency won its first global account (with FedEx) and its first pan-European account (with Whirlpool) in 1994.
 In 1996, Ketchum handled the Torch relay for the Atlanta Olympics.